swstegall/HudBox/site/README.md

-# Website
+# HudBox Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

-## Installation
+This is the Docusaurus site that serves as the landing page and documentation for HudBox — a lightweight GTK4 heads‑up display (HUD) window for Linux desktops.
+The site includes a concise overview, feature highlights, and a single "Getting Started" page mirroring the project README.

+Live site (GitHub Pages): https://swstegall.github.io/HudBox/

+## Getting Started (Site Development)

+Install dependencies:

 ```bash
 yarn
 ```

-## Local Development
+Start a local dev server:

 ```bash
 yarn start
 ```

-This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+This starts a local development server and opens a browser.
+Edits hot‑reload automatically.

-## Build
+## Build the site

 ```bash
 yarn build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.

-## Deployment
+Outputs static assets to the `build` directory.

+## Deploy to GitHub Pages

 Using SSH: